raunicorn/svg-hue-filter-matrix/README.md

 # svg-hue-filter-matrix

-A function generates hue filter matrix for svg element feColorMatrix.
+A function that generates hue filter matrix for svg element feColorMatrix which simulates filter effect of photoshop.